Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence: Introduction

 \IEEEPARstart{H}{yperspectral} image (HSI) technology has become a leading imaging technology in many fields including medical imaging, food quality assessment, forensic sciences, surveillance, and remote sensing \cite{8314827}.
 However, due to the insufficient spatial resolution of spectrometers and homogeneous mixture of distinct macroscopic materials in imaging scenes, the observed reflectance spectrum at each pixel of an HSI could easily be a mixture of spectra belonging to a set of constituent members (also called endmembers).
 This mixing phenomenon constitutes a major concern with regard to many applications.
 As a remedy to this complication, various methods of hyperspectral unmixing (HU) have been implemented to extract endmember spectra along with their fractional composition (also called abundances).
 HU is a study of three subproblems, \textit{i.e.} determining the no. of endmembers, extracting the endmember spectra, and realizing their abundances \cite{keshava2002spectral}.

-In the past, many algorithms have been introduced in order to solve the HU problem \cite{qin2020blind, 4694061, iordache2014collaborative, 6923488, lu2013manifold, 5871318, 7194802, 7488216, iordache2012total, yokoya2012coupled, iordache2011sparse, 7159087} and these algorithms can be categorized under two main schemes according to the basic computational approach followed \cite{SUN201727}: 1- statistical algorithms and 2- geometric algorithms.
+In the past, many algorithms have been introduced in order to solve the HU problem \cite{qin2020blind, 4694061, 7173001, 6923488, lu2013manifold, 5871318, halimi2011nonlinear,7194802, 9186270, yokoya2012coupled, iordache2011sparse, 7892882, 8616834} and these algorithms can be categorized under three main schemes according to the basic computational approaches \cite{6200362}: 1- statistical algorithms, 2- geometric algorithms and 3- sparse regression based unmxing algorithms.
 Statistical algorithms interpret a mixed pixel by utilizing statistical representations.
 These representations are commonly analytical expressions based on the probability density functions of the underlying mixed pixel spectra.
 Bayesian self organizing maps (BSOM) \cite{4423225}, independent component analysis (ICA) \cite{10.5555/983149, 1677768}, independent factor analysis (IFA) \cite{1381633}, dependent component analysis (DECA) \cite{4423734}, automated morphological endmember extraction (AMEE) \cite{1046852}, and spatial-spectral endmember extraction algorithm (SSEE) \cite{ROGGE2007287} are some of the popular statistical algorithms utilized for HU.
 Geometric algorithms exploit the geometric orientation of HSI data in an $n$-dimensional space, where $n$ is the no. of spectral bands captured by the imaging spectrometer.
 Vertex component analysis (VCA) \cite{1411995}, minimum volume transform (MVT) \cite{297973}, simplex identification via split augmented Lagrangian (SISAL) \cite{5289072}, optical real-time adaptive spectral identification system (ORASIS) \cite{10.1117/12.221352}, iterative error analysis (IEA) \cite{canada}, and nonnegative matrix factorization (NMF) \cite{2ef7006f34ff4cd7afa86c9bc8932c80} are some of the geometric algorithms frequently utilized for HU.
+Sparse regression based approaches utilize known libraries.
+The unmixing problem is formulated as a sparse linear regression problem which is based on the assumption that every feature can be linearly created by few elements extracted from known libraries \cite{5692827, 6471206, 6568877, 6675070}.